Sankari-K/git-in-scala/docs/index.md

 - Create docstrings and pull 'em in for the help/usage command
 - Debug this situation - a commit has been made, but no changes in the `INDEX`.
 Currently, the commit message and hash are created (but aren't being modified in the `INDEX`). **[DONE]**
 - Optimize the "changes not staged for commit" functionality in git status.
 There's no need to iterate over all files in the repository. **[DONE]**
+- Make sure deletion/undeletion works fine for all operations (like restore--staged and adding a deleted file)
+- If (big if) I decide to implement unstaged deletion, get `git ls-files --deleted` to work
+- Ability to visualize commit tree across branches
+- Implement nesting of files and ability to run commands from anywhere inside the repo